 Mary E Ockay passed away on April 13, 2019 at Meadow Lakes in East Windsor at the age of 95.
 Mary was born on March 10, 1924 in Bayonne, NJ.

-To send flowers in memory of Mary E Ockay, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Mary E Ockay, please visit our Heartfelt Sympathies Store.

 Our mother Mary will always be remembered for her sweet disposition, her sunny smile and her beautiful blue eyes.
 She will also be known for her adept sewing ability.
 Whether it was helping a neighborhood seamstress resolve a botched alteration, or sewing beautiful dresses for her daughters.
 Not appreciated at the time, was our mother’s great enthusiasm for creating matching outfits, or the durability of those garments that resulted in a series of hand-me-downs for the younger daughters.
 She sometimes made special occasion dresses for herself, and would make a matching tie from the same material for her husband, Andy.
 Later in life when we were grown, she started making doll clothes for a doll collection.
 In the last few years, Mama Mary focused on making highly sought-after teddy bears, some of which she sold, but most were given away or donated to charity.
 At times, she could hardly keep up with the demand.
 Commonly seen hand sewing her bears around Meadow Lakes where she became known as the "Bear Lady."